hendrikmaus/openhab-auth-router/README.md

 - You want to restrict user access to sitemaps

 > Nginx is not a hard-requirement; any other service capable of your desired
-> authentication and setting a heder called `X-Forwarded-Username` to the authenticated
+> authentication and setting a header called `X-Forwarded-Username` to the authenticated
 > username will work fine

 ## Install